agileactors/academy-node-workshop/README.md

 ## Branch description

-In this branch we will create a custom module named **logger.js** to handle the logging of the application
+In this branch we will implement a custom module named **logger.js** to handle the logging of our application.
+The logger file exists on the libraries folder.

 ## Branch Tasks